Jump to:

 Solar farms are usually located in suburban and rural areas.
 Solar farms can also make use of abandoned industrial properties, bringing new activity back to the local economy.

 The short answer is almost anyone!
 So long as you have an active utility account, you’re eligible.
 There’s no special equipment to buy or install.
 Don’t own your property?
 No problem.
-Homeowners, renters, places of worship, and small businesses can all support clean energy and benefit from cheap solar power.
+Homeowners, renters, places of worship, and small businesses can all support and benefit from Community Solar.

 People are joining all the time, so probably, yes.
 However, out of respect for our customers’ privacy, we can’t actually answer this question.
 We suggest that you ask your neighbors about it.

 Yes.
 Subscribing to a solar farm while it is being developed is a way to reserve capacity for yourself.
-This commits the solar farm to meet your energy needs once it goes live.
-You won’t be charged a subscription fee during the construction phase.
-Neither will you receive any credits on your bill.
+You will not be charged a subscription fee and you will not receive any Community Solar credits on your bill during the construction phase.

 You will have access to a software portal that will allow you to view the solar production, monetary savings, and environmental impact that’s possible with your support of our program.